 SEC.
 15. (This section authorized funds for the select committee for the period May 19, 1976, through Feb.
 28, 1977.)

 SEC.
-16. Nothing in this resolution shall be construed as constituting acquiescence by the Senier and hard a constitution of the senier and the senier an duct of any activity, not otherwise authorized by law.
+16. Nothing in this resolution shall be construed as constituting acquiescence by the Senate in any practice, or in the conduct of any activity, not otherwise authorized by law.

 APPENDIX B